 productive to start with your dream first because “it” will lead you to the lifestyle you desire.
 It’s

-not a good idea to look first for the fruit without first planning the seed.
+not a good idea to look first for the fruit without first planting the seed.

 Our purpose creates a harvest for a lifetime.
-Wanting the harvest from a crop you didn’t plant will cause you to spend your lifetime chasing down more fruit.
+Wanting the harvest from a crop you didn’t plant will cause you to spend your life chasing down more fruit.